Krystyna Żywulska: References to the life and works of Krystyna Żywulska

 In 1991, Maria Nurowska picked up one of the threads of her biography from her time in a concentration camp in her book Love Letters, based on conversations she had previously conducted with Krystyna Żywulska.

 In 1998, Liane Dirks used Żywulska's diary entries and notes from interviews with her in her book Krystyna.
 According to Andrzej Szczypiorski, this half-documentary, half-literary stylization only partially allows one to get closer to the truth about Żywulska.

 In 2012, Jake Heggie composed a short opera, "Another Sunrise", in which the protagonist (Żywulska) tries every night to find a language suitable for expressing her memories so that she can record them on tape.

 A feature film project based on the book Empty Water has been in development since 2012.

 In 2017, preparations began for the production of the film "Three Women", directed by Magdalena Łazarkiewicz.
-The film is to tell the story of the intersecting fates of Krystyna Żywulska, Stanisława Rachwal, a prisoner of a German camp, persecuted by communist secret police after the war, and her persecutor from the Nazi camp, Maria Mandel.
+The film is to tell the story of the intersecting fates of Krystyna Żywulska, Stanisława Rachwałowa, a prisoner of a German camp, persecuted by communist secret police after the war, and her persecutor from the Nazi camp, Maria Mandel.
 According to the film's producer, Andrzej Stachecki, "From these stories one can create a certain synthesis treating how a person facing different totalitarianisms knows how to find dignity in extreme situations and, most importantly, to forgive."